cskmnrpt/blog/content/posts/what_is_a_good_life.md

 But here’s the thing: it’s not just coffee.
 It’s a ritual.
 It’s an excuse to slow down.
 It’s me pretending I’m sophisticated while actually just jittery.

-Maybe that’s part of a good life too—the stuff that doesn’t make sense to anyone else, but makes you smile, even if it costs too much and your dad thinks you’ve been conned by Starbucks.
+Maybe that’s part of a good life too, the stuff that doesn’t make sense to anyone else, but makes you smile, even if it costs too much and your dad is convinced you’ve been brainwashed by coffee nerds into buying an overpriced rig just to sip bitter, sugarless sludge

 See you soon, Internet!